71/dance/README.md

   provide VS Code-native [commands][vsccommands] and [key bindings][vsckeybindings] that are inspired by [Kakoune].
-  - Some features are provided to mimic Kakoune's behavior (e.g. treating positions as coordonates of characters, rather than carets between characters like VS Code), but are optional.
+  - Some features are provided to mimic Kakoune's behavior (e.g. treating positions as coordinates of characters, rather than carets between characters like VS Code), but are optional.
 - Kakoune, Vim and VS Code are all fully-fledged text editors; therefore, they have overlapping features.
 For instance, where [VSCodeVim] provides its own